benjycui/bisheng/README.md

 And each Markdown file will be parsed as a **Markdown data**.
 Actually, a Markdown data is the returned value of [mark-twain](https://github.com/benjycui/mark-twain), and it could be preprocessed by plugins.

-Your posts must has meta data like this, and `publishDate` is required:
+`publishDate` is required in Markdown file:

 ```markdown
 ---